Estimated reading time: 3 minutes

 The flavour of Pesto Panna Cotta is predominantly creamy as panna cotta is.
 The pesto is very obvious but tempered down by the dairy.
 So in terms of topping, think about items that will complement the creamy pesto panna cotta, and/or contrast with.

 In the images here, I have julienned grilled peppers, sundried tomatoes, pistachios and toasted almonds.
-Click here for homemade grilled pepper or you can just use the shop bought deli/antipasto variety.
 Here are other toppings that we have successfully paired this pesto panna cotta with, some quite adventurous:

 - toasted pine nuts (naturally)